Shishi Gashira Camellia

 Camellia sasanqua 'Shishi Gashira'Item #2199 USDA Hardiness Zone: 7 - 10

-A versatile performer displaying profuse, hot pink, semi-double blooms with golden yellow stamens in the center and glossy, dark green foliage.
+A profusion of hot pink, semi-double blooms with golden yellow centers and glossy, dark green foliage.
 Flowers are perfect for cutting.
-Excellent choice for a colorful low hedge, espalier or high profile groundcover.
-Early to mid season bloomer.
+Use as a colorful low hedge, espalier or high profile groundcover.
+An early to mid-season bloomer.
 Evergreen.

 - History & LoreHistory:Sometimes referred to as Christmas Camellias, the sasanqua varieties of Camellia are native to the evergreen, coastal forests of southern Japan.
 It was introduced by Dutch traders into Europe in 1869.
 Shishi Gashira originated in Ikeda City, Japan.
 The Japanese use the leaves of sasanqua to make tea, and the seeds are pressed into tea seed oil for use as a lubricant and in cooking and cosmetics.